awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.Lambda.md

-# Invoking a Lambda Function from an Amazon Aurora MySQL DB Cluster<a name="AuroraMySQL.Integrating.Lambda"></a>
+# Invoking a Lambda function from an Amazon Aurora MySQL DB cluster<a name="AuroraMySQL.Integrating.Lambda"></a>

 You can invoke an AWS Lambda function from an Amazon Aurora with MySQL compatibility DB cluster with a native function or a stored procedure\.
 Before invoking a Lambda function from an Aurora MySQL, the Aurora DB cluster must have access to Lambda\.